 What to Expect at the Expungement Hearing

-Once your application is received, the Court will examine whether you have been sufficiently rehabilitated; this will include checking to verify that there are no current proceedings against you, and consulting with the Probation Department and Court staff to determine if your offense is eligible for expungement and sealing.
+Once your application is received, the Court will examine whether you have been sufficiently rehabilitated; this will include checking to verify that there are no current proceedings against you, and consulting with the Probation Department and Court staff to determine if you and your offense are eligible for expungement and sealing.
 The prosecution may file objections to your application if they wish to contest the sealing of your records.
 As your attorneys, Dearie, Fischer & Mathews will present arguments in your favor, showing that your are reformed, and respond to any objections the prosecutor may have.
 The Court will then set a date for a hearing, where our attorney will argue in person before the judge on your behalf.
 The judge will then weigh our arguments against the objections of the prosecutor and any other considerations as to why the application should be granted or denied.
 The judge will usually make a ruling that same day.

 If the Motion to Seal Record is granted, the judge will sign an order that your records be sealed.
 The Court will then notify all government agencies who have any record of your conviction, requiring them to keep your record sealed from public view.
 At this time, your rights are restored as if the conviction never happened.